Unprecedented-Studios/PartyPad/README.md

 # PartyPad

 A cross-platform web-based gamepad controller that allows you to use your phone or tablet as a game controller on Windows and Linux.
+Mostly vibe-coded so use at your own risk.

 ## Features